By CamRanger

 Wireless control of Canon, Nikon, Sony, and Fujifilm cameras via iPad or iPhone

-Automated capture of multiple images at varying focus distances for depth-of-field composition
+Automated capture of multiple images at different focus points for depth-of-field control

 How much does it cost?